-- Step 1: With scarf folded in half lengthwise to create a loop on one end, drape it around the back of your neck.
+- With scarf folded in half lengthwise to create a loop on one end, drape it around the back of your neck.

-- Step 2: Pull ends through loop in front of your chest.
+- Pull ends through loop in front of your chest.

-A quick way to throw on your scarf and get out of the house, this is the scarf equivalent of plopping your hanky into your pocket and not bothering to fuss with it.
+The drape is quick way to throw on your scarf and get out of the house.
+Indeed, this is the scarf equivalent of plopping your hanky into your pocket and not bothering to fuss with it.
 A devil-may-care scarf knot.

-- Step 1: Place scarf around the back of your neck with one end hanging significantly lower than the other.
+- Place scarf around the back of your neck with one end hanging significantly lower than the other.

-- Step 2: Take the long end and swoop it across your chest and over the opposite shoulder.
+- Take the long end and swoop it across your chest and over the opposite shoulder.